This page sets out how South Cambridgeshire District Council manages and responds to customer comments, compliments and complaints.

 Customers are asked, before submitting formal complaints, to contact us to establish whether we can deal with their concern promptly and satisfactorily.
 In cases such as a missed bin collection, this is more likely to result in an efficient resolution than awaiting a formal written response.

 At the initial point of contact with the customer, the officer should, where possible, determine the extent to which the concerns being raised can be addressed through simple steps to put things right or an apology, without recourse to the formal procedure.
-Where such a solution is not possible or appropriate, the customer should be advised that the our formal procedure will be followed.
+Where such a solution is not possible or appropriate, the customer should be advised that our formal procedure will be followed.

 Registered complaints will be passed to the appropriate Head of Service, who will review the complaint and either respond personally or arrange for the appropriate Service Manager to respond (within 10 working days of acknowledgement).
-All stage one responses will be signed by the Head of Service, or in absence of the Head of Service a Service Manager.
+All stage 1 responses will be signed by the Head of Service, or in absence of the Head of Service a Service Manager.

 The Head of Service or Service Manager will send the response directly to the complainant, providing a copy of the response to the Customer Feedback Coordinator.